piotrmasior/git_flow_example/README.markdown

 So first developer - call him A - will init this feature:

 `git flow feature start 121`
-where 121 is feature name

-`git push origin feature/121`
+`git flow feature publish 121`

 now A and another developers:

-`git pull`

-`git branch --set-upstream feature/121 origin/feature/121`
+`git flow feature track 121`

 so now they all can start developing stuff, normally commit and push, commit push

-after feature is done someone (it doesn't matter who) call
+after feature is done
 `git flow feature finish 121`